techno-sorcery/Dotfiles/README.md

     ansible-playbook setup.yml --ask-become-pass

 Let ansible do its thing, and you're done.
-Feel free to exclude any of the aforementioned tags to ccustomize your installation.
+Feel free to exclude any of the aforementioned tags to customize your installation.